fredcypher/cypher_Bob/README.md

 ---

-## The AI Engine: Bob Lite 1.0
+## The AI Engine: Bob Lite 2.0

-In this version, **Bob Lite 1.0**, Black's role is played by "Bob"—a lean, minimax-fueled AI.
+In this version, **Bob Lite 2.0**, Black's role is played by "Bob"—a minimax-fueled AI.

 > **Note:** This is an ongoing experimental development.
 A future release will feature a more advanced version of Bob.
 >